nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <li>Guiding and teaching any daytime intern assigned to you.
 He or she should be in the OR when you are in the OR.
 You should both see consults together.
 You should divide work equitably and according to experience.
 Interns should be assigned a week at a time by seniority, with PGY-7, then PGY-6 or vascular PGY-4 or general PGY-4.
 When two or more senior of equal level are on service, intern assignment will alternate by week.</li>
 <li>Vascular residents and fellows: Identify educational, professional and technical goals using the updated ACGME Vascular Milestones document (expanded version).
 Understand how to optimize educational feedback.</li>
 <li>Read, especially Rutherford, to improve your medical knowledge and prepare for weekly conference. </li>
+<li>When assigned, help organize and conduct the outpatient telephone clinic (Monday, Tuesday and Wednesday) or the in-person clinic (Thursdays).
+Please note that this does <b>NOT</b> preclude you from physically going to the OR to see critical portions of cases.
+If a patient of yours is scheduled for surgery when you are on-call, however, consider a 1:1 swap of daytime call with another senior trainee.</li>
 </ul>
 <br>
 <b>When on-call:</b>
 <ul>
-<li>Run the outpatient telephone (Monday, Tuesday and Wednesday) clinic or the in-person clinic (Thursdays).
-Please note that this does <b>NOT</b> preclude you from physically going to the OR to see critical portions of cases.
-If a patient of yours is scheduled for surgery when you are on-call, however, consider a 1:1 swap of daytime call with another senior trainee.</li>

 <li>Evaluate all consults (other than foot infections), discuss with on-call staff surgeon, and <b>write a consult note</b> (not the OCL History and Physical).</li>
 <li>Once finished with clinic and seeing any inpatient consults, go to the OR. to get involved with cases.
 On-call senior should probably plan to do cases anticipated to go late.</li>
 <li>Receive late afternoon or evening check-out from off-call seniors and discuss to-do activities with on-call nighttime intern.</li>